JoeIaquinto/TroyWeb.WolframLanguage.Activities/README.md

 The Wolfram Engine, available with Mathematica or the Free Wolfram Engine for Developers.
 UiPath
 Newtonsoft.JSON 10.0.3+
+Wolfram.NETLink 1.7.1+

 ## Compatibility

 All UiPath versions (Tested on 2019.4+)
 All Wolfram Language Versions from V4 and up.
+(Tested v12)

-NOTICE: I do not own the Wolfram Engine or any part therof.
+NOTICE: I do not own the Wolfram Engine or any part thereof.
 This was developed using the Free Wolfram Engine™ for Developers.
 You may not use this in production or for commercial use without purchasing a production wolfram engine license from the Wolfram Foundation.

 ## Issue Reporting & Contributing

 This project uses Github to track open issues and facilitate contributions from the community.
 If any issues occur please file an issue on the Github Repository.
 Pull requests are also certainly welcome.